 Speaking of tours, guided tours to see the aurora in Russia are typically longer in length than at other destinations; many combine sightseeing in major Russian cities with smaller towns or destinations where the aurora is better visible.

 Most independent travelers to Russia visit Moscow or St. Petersburg, so where appropriate, consider adding additional travel time from these major cities to destinations where you can better see the aurora borealis.

-- The website 56th Parallel lists several tours on their aggregator site, including the 4-day Northern Lights in Murmansk tour and 8-day Northern Lights Discovery in Russia tour.
+- The website 56th Parallel lists several tours on their aggregator site, including their 4-day Northern Lights in Murmansk tour.

 - Travel All Russia offers a 12-day Russia Northern Lights tour.

-- Baltic Travel Company also offers a 12-day tour, Christmas Lights & Polar Nights
+- Baltic Travel Company also offers a 11-day tour, Christmas Lights & Polar Nights

-Do you have other questions about seeing the northern lights in Russia?
-Let us know in the comments.
+Have other questions about seeing the northern lights in Russia?
+Let me know in the comments.

 Hi , if I travel to murmansk , you mentioned the best time to see northerlights is between Sept and march.
 Does it mean anytime between Sept and march ?
 Or any particular months are better to arrive to see the Aurora?
 Thank you